Discover la Patagonie : Religions

 The influence of the Church

-Nowadays, the dominant religion in Argentina and Chile is the Catholic religion, although there is complete freedom of worship.
-In Argentina, the official religion is the Apostolic and Roman Catholic religion, adopted by 92%; Protestantism (less than 3% of the population), Judaism, Islam and the Greek or Russian Orthodox religion are also practiced in the country.
-Chile does not have a State religion, but is strongly influenced by the Catholic Church (75% of the population is Catholic).
-The various Protestant currents (evangelicals in particular) have gained considerable importance in recent years and account for about 15 per cent of the population.
-For a long time, the dictatorship of Pinochet, a convinced practitioner, did not for a moment seek to change the way of seeing things.
-The Church gives its opinion on politics, the economy and social affairs, especially through its highest representative, the Archbishop of Buenos Aires, Mgr Bergoglio, who became Pope Francis!
-Even if freedom of worship has been recognized since 1853 in Argentina and 1925, the reality of the two countries is obviously found in Patagonia, which is more conservative: in discussions with the inhabitants, one quickly realizes that the society remains very much imbued with this Christian culture.
-And it is very recently that a certain freedom has gained in the political spheres: until 1994, the Argentinean president had to be a member of the Church.
-This current is called the destape (imagine a bottle cap being blown off!): a more libertarian current is circulating a little everywhere, especially among the young.
-Moreover, it is important to note that Christianity here is the result and mixture of different local beliefs with the Bible.
-Thus, we find a lot of superimpositions between saints and Andean figures.
-Often, along the roads, one meets the famous "Santos", bearers of legends and beliefs specific to Patagonia.
-One can distinguish in particular the Gauchito Gil, a Robin Hood of modern times, his altar is red, covered with flags and scarves of the same color.
+Today, the dominant religion in Argentina and Chile is Catholicism, although there is complete freedom of worship.
+In Argentina, the official religion is Roman Catholic Apostolic, adopted by 92% of the population.
+Protestantism (less than 3% of the population), Judaism, Islam and Greek or Russian Orthodox are also practiced in the country.
+Chile has no state religion, but is strongly influenced by the Catholic Church (75% of the population is Catholic).
+The various Protestant movements (notably evangelicals) have grown in importance in recent years, accounting for around 15% of the population.
+For a long time, the dictatorship of Pinochet, a staunch churchgoer, did not for a moment seek to change this way of seeing things.
+The Church gives its opinion on political, economic and social issues, notably through its highest representative, Archbishop Bergoglio of Buenos Aires, now Pope Francis!
+Although freedom of worship has been recognized in Argentina since 1853, and in Patagonia since 1925, the reality in both countries is obviously more conservative: talking to the locals, you soon realize that society is still very much imbued with this Christian culture.
+And it's only recently that a certain freedom has crept into the political sphere: until 1994, the Argentine president had to be a member of the Church.
+This trend is known as destape (imagine popping a cork in a bottle!): a more libertarian trend is circulating just about everywhere, especially among young people.
+It's also important to note that Christianity here is the result of the blending of various local beliefs with the Bible.
+There are many overlaps between saints and Andean figures.
+Along the roads, we often come across the famous "Santos", bearers of legends and beliefs specific to Patagonia.
+These include Gauchito Gil, a modern-day Robin Hood, whose altar is red and covered with red flags and scarves.